AlexeyKuzko/ITMO_Suricata-IPS-Docker-Lab/README.md

 ### Lab 1: Testing Suricata Operation

 1.  **Testing IPS Mode (ICMP Blocking)**
-    Execute ping from `attacker` container to `victim` container:
+    Execute ping from `attacker` container to vulnerable services:
     ```bash
-    docker exec attacker ping -c 4 172.16.90.10
+    docker exec attacker ping -c 4 172.20.0.101
     ```
     *Expected result:* Packets should be lost (100% packet loss).
 The command won't receive a response as the rule with `drop` action blocks all ICMP traffic.

 2.  **Testing IDS Mode (HTTP Logging)**
-    Send HTTP request from `attacker` container to `victim` web server:
+    Send HTTP request from `attacker` container to vulnerable services:
     ```bash
-    docker exec attacker curl -s http://172.16.90.10:8000
+    docker exec attacker curl -s http://172.20.0.101:8161
     ```
-    *Expected result:* The command should execute successfully and return directory listing, as the HTTP rule is configured only for alerting (`alert`), not blocking.
+    *Expected result:* The command should execute successfully and return the ActiveMQ web interface, as the HTTP rule is configured only for alerting (`alert`), not blocking.

 3.  **Analyzing Suricata Logs**
     To view events in real-time, use `jq` for convenient JSON log formatting of `eve.json`: